 By Greg Illes

-RV water systems are designed for modest water pressures.
+RV water systems are designed for modest water pressure.
 The typical built-in 12-volt pump produces a maximum of 45 psi or 55 psi, which is enough for a decent shower.
 But when you hook up to “city water” there are no guarantees.

 I’ve been connected to water supplies as low as 18 psi (wow, does that take a LONG time to fill the fresh tank), and as high as 125 psi, which is enough to damage water system components.
 It’s always a Russian-roulette game, and it’s one you really don’t want to play.